 The wedge cushion is a wonderful tool to address sitting posture.
 The wedge allows for slight pelvic tilt, encouraging engagement of trunk musculature.
 It comes in two sizes.
 The larger size is ideal for the floor, while the smaller size fits easily on the child’s chair.

 The T-Stool offers a great challenge without lateral or back support.
-Promoting trunk activation and postural awareness, this can be used during table top or vertical surface work.
-Adjust the height to ensure feet weight bearing through floor for optimal alignment.
+Promoting trunk activation and postural awareness, it can be used during table top or vertical surface work.

 The Wobble Stool is a dynamic sitting option, promoting trunk strength & stability.
-The Wobble Stool gently rolls with your child’s natural movements, so he or she stays supported and comfortable while they wiggle around on their stool.
+The Wobble Stool allows for weight shifting and postural awareness.

-The addition of the foam incline wedge promotes greater strength & stability challenge in prone position!
+The addition of the soft incline wedge promotes greater strength & stability challenge in prone position!

 Learn more about Dinosaur Physical Therapy!